 While there's no guarantee your hotel or resort will honor this, if you make hotel reservations in advance, the request is in the system and rooms are available early—and you good-naturedly mention to the front desk that this is your honeymoon—there's a chance you can fly into your love nest that much earlier.

 If the property has a spa, ask permission to use the facilities before check-in.
 If the answer is yes, you can shower, have a snack, and perhaps even snooze there while your room is readied.
 Some hotel spas offer "jetlag" treatments, and one might help you to start your trip off feeling perkier.Continue to 5 of 10 below.

 Access the Hotel Business Center

+Log on to free wi-fi.
 Check your email.
+Surf the Web.
 Call or text home, and tell them you arrived safely.
-Write an e-postcard or thank-you notes to wedding guests.
-Surf the Web.
-Check your watch or smartphone.
+Draft thank-you notes to wedding guests.
 How much longer before you can lie down?
 Not yet?
-Play a video game.
+Play video games.
 Time will fly.
 If there's no business center at your hotel, ask at the front desk for the wi-fi password and use the lobby.

 06 of 10

 Explore the Area and Get Something to Eat

 With your baggage safely stored, take a walk.
 Before leaving the reception area, ask for a map and have someone circle the street where your hotel is.
 Check out the neighborhood, and stop in for coffee, tea, or something stronger while you wait.

 Hotels are public spaces, and yours may have an area with comfortable couches where you can await your ready room.
 Alternately, ask if the hotel has a concierge floor.
 A fee is charged for access to these special areas.
 Inside, drinks and snacks are served, you can spread out and read newspapers and magazines, and perhaps watch TV until they hand you a key.